AlphaChicken9121/Java-Chat-App-database-socket-seperate-projects/README.md

 3. Import the "chat-app.sql" into phpMyAdmin
 4. Use a jdbc mysql connector to connect the java program with database
 5. Run multiple instances of the same "ChatApp.java" file and use it as group chat demonstration
+6. For further clarification view the powerpoint and word document